 Long story short, the hacker “got into” my computer and demands a Bitcoin payment.
 Naturally nothing of that happened, and I will not pay a cent for sure.
 Looking online for similar behavior, I found that I was not the only target: there are hundreds of people that had received the same e-mail, only changing the password which was customized for each recipient (the e-mail was probably associated with the hacked password on the compromised website.)

 Take a look at the Bitcoin wallter transactions.
-There are some payments done with a similar amount which was asked on the e-mail I received, meaning that some individuals are actually payment, or the hacker is simulating transactions on the wallet to suggest others are paying and we should to.
+There are some payments done with a similar amount which was asked on the e-mail I received, meaning that some individuals are actually falling for the scam, or the hacker is just sending money to himself suggesting others are paying and we should to.
 At Bitcoin Abuse, there are several reports of this Bitcoin address unmasking this scam which started a few days ago.

 The hacker knows my password!

-If you use the same login combination for every website, hackers can try to access other popular services (such as Instagram or Twitter), gather information, open new accounts under our e-mail address, or simply doing nothing, waiting until the best time to blackmail.
+If you use the same login combination for every website, hackers can try to access other popular services (such as Instagram or Twitter), gather information, open new accounts under our e-mail address, or simply doing nothing, waiting until the best time to blackmail (although rare because hackers prefer mass targets, but still possible).
 In such situation, the common advise is to not pay anything to hackers and change all password immediately.
 Specially e-mail passwords, you should use Multiple Factor Authentication to enhance your protection.